 It occurred to me that this might be a natural thing.
 I had heard of research where people deprived of sunlight would go to sleep about one hour later each day.
 That is, their bodies seemed to operate on a 25-hour cycle.
 It made sense that my body would do the same during the winter months, when I might not have enough sunlight to cue my head to go to bed at an appropriate hour.

 Or I guess “natural” would not be the right word for it.
 It didn’t seem very natural to stay up all night.
-The more natural thing, in the winter months, might have been to hibernate.
+As noted in a previous post, the more natural thing, in the winter months, might have been to hibernate.
 Robb (2007) reported on indications that ancient Europeans (right up through the 19th century) would sleep most of their winter months away, and would enjoy doing so.

 Unlike those rural folk, my options were unfortunately limited to finding some way to fall asleep, preferably before midnight.
 It wasn’t a matter of Seasonal Affective Disorder (SAD).
 I didn’t seem to be having any mood effects.
 But I supposed that those afflicted with that malady might also benefit from knowing what worked for me.
 I emphasize: might.
 Sleep problems appeared to be one of those areas where different people have to try different things before hopefully finding something that works for them.
 Not a one-size-fits-all kind of problem.